URL path: Index page // Micronutrient Elements Profile

 195€

-The micronutrient elements profile involves the measurement of Choline, Carnitine, α-Lipoic Acid, and Coenzyme Q10 in plasma.
+The micronutrient elements profile measures plasma choline, carnitinealpha-lipoic acid, and coenzyme Q10.
 Micronutrients have a similar effect to vitamins, but because the body can synthesize them in small quantities, they are not considered essential in the absolute sense of the word.
-However, in order to maintain optimal levels in the organism, they must be taken by diet or in the form of supplements.
+However, to maintain optimal levels in the organism, they must be taken by diet or in the form of supplements.

 Who should test for Micronutrients?